 CRF (site staff): A research nurse, or other delegated site staff member, will complete the 30-day CRF.
-CRF contents are derived from outcome measures and will be collected up until 30 days following randomisation from medical notes and GP records (where available electronically).
+CRF contents are derived from outcome measures and will be collected up until 30 days following randomisation from medical notes and GP records.
+If a patient is withdrawn before day 30 but data available is able to be retained up to that point, the 30 day CRF should be completed with data up to the point of withdrawal.
 Content includes (but is not limited to):

-- Change in participant's capacity status (if applicable) - All pleural interventions (which occurred post-ED) - All complications of pleural intervention - Total days of pleural drainage - Hospital discharge details, including discharge destination and support requirements (where relevant) - Total length of hospital stay up to 30 days - Mortality data (during the pilot phase deaths up to 30 days are adjudicated as detailed in section 4.5.2) - Resource use e.g. critical care (including HDU) length of stay to include initial admission and any additional readmission within 30 days - Adverse events (as per requirements, see Section 13 Safety).
+- Change in participant's capacity status (if applicable) - All pleural interventions (which occurred post-ED) - All complications of pleural intervention - Total days of pleural drainage - Hospital discharge details, including discharge destination and support requirements (where relevant) - Total length of hospital stay up to 30 days - Mortality data (during the pilot phase deaths up to 30 days are adjudicated as detailed in section 4.5.2) - Resource use e.g. details of re-attendances to A&E, unplanned re-admissions, critical care (including HDU) length of stay to include initial admission and any additional readmission within 30 days - critical care (including HDU) length of stay to include initial admission and any additional readmission within 30 days - Adverse events (as per requirements, see Section 13 Safety).